min69u/Reforestation/README.md

-## If two vegans are having an argument, is it still considered beef?
+## Why is it so windy inside an arena?
+All those fans.